squid-cache/squid-cache.github.io/docs/KnowledgeBase/Windows.md

 could be needed:

 - **IIS 6** (Windows 2003):
-    - On IIS 6.0 all CGI extensions are denied by default for security reason, so the following configuration is needed:
+    - On IIS 6.0 all CGI extensions are denied by default for security, so the following configuration is needed:
           - Create a cgi-bin Directory
           - Define the cgi-bin IIS Virtual Directory with read and CGI execute IIS permissions, ASP scripts are not needed.
 This automatically defines a cgi-bin IIS web application
           - Copy cachemgr.cgi into cgi-bin directory and look to file
               permissions: the IIS system account and SYSTEM must be able to read and execute the file
           - In IIS manager go to Web Service extensions and add a new Web Service Extension called "Squid Cachemgr", add the cachemgr.cgi file and set the extension status to Allowed

 - **Apache**:
     On Windows, cachemgr.cgi needs to create a temporary file, so